logo

 Canada

-This cover would be flown on route CAM 18 from San Francisco to Chicago and from there by National Air Transport to Detroit and from there by Canadian Airways to Toronto where it was backstamped on 4 August.
+It was then flown by Boeing Air Transport on route CAM 18 from San Francisco to Chicago and from there by National Air Transport to Detroit and from there by Canadian Airways to Toronto where it was backstamped on 4 August.

 Canada

 The first acceptance via Vancouver left Auckland a fortnight later on 29 July on the S.S.
-Niagara.
+Niagara which arrived in Vancouver on 15 August.

 Later flight: To UK via Canadian airmail, December 1930